 I grow grumpier as I descend.
 There is little shade, the sun is hot, the constant downhill takes a toll on my body, and I’m leaving the mountains.
 For whatever reason, this end-of-hike angst is something I’ve come to expect.
-I think the anticipation of returning to “real life” is a big factor; I’ve lived simply for the past few weeks and am not looking forward to handling all the societal logistics and delicacies again.
+I think the anticipation of returning to “real life” is a big factor; I’ve lived simply for the past few weeks and am not looking forward to handling all the societal logistics again.
 I’ll be expected to shower, be at certain places at specific times, urinate only in designated pools of water… trail life is so much easier.

 The hiking life is also so rewarding.
 It’s hard to beat the satisfaction of reaching the top of a pass or the euphoria that accompanies the sight of a pristine alpine lake… the smell of aspens, or the scent of the pines… picas squeaking as you walk softly through an alpine meadow… snowfields, talus, sand, granite… entire ranges of snow-capped peaks reflected in pools of crystal clear water… yeah.

-When I reach Whitney Portal, I toss my used wag bag in a designated “human waste” receptacle and sit defiantly in the pine needles beneath a tree, refusing to use nearby benches.
+When I reach Whitney Portal, I toss my used wag bag into a designated “human waste” receptacle and sit defiantly in the pine needles beneath a tree, refusing to use nearby benches.
 Claudia is the first of my friends to arrive, and her whole family is here to greet her.
 Matt and Darby arrive soon, and then Grace, Gordon, and Sarah.
 We all feast on burgers, fries, ice cream, beer, and soda from the Whitney Portal store until we can eat no more.
 After saying goodbye to other hiker friends, I squeeze into a car with Grace, Gordon, Sarah, Darby, and Matt.
 To avoid breathing our own stink, we open all the windows as Gordon navigates the tight switchbacks of Whitney Portal road.
 With the cool breeze blowing through the car, Grace turns on “American Pie,” and we all sing along as we drive down into the desert.